Home

 Elizabeth Barlow Rogers, Landscape Design: A Cultural and Architectural History (2001).

-Robert Pogue Harrison, Gardens: An Essay on the Human Condition (2008) (Chinese translation: Su Weixing, Gardens: Talking about Humanity, Sanlian Bookstore)
+Robert Pogue Harrison, Gardens: An Essay on the Human Condition (2008) (Chinese translation: Su Weixing, Garden: What people do, Sanlian Bookstore)

-Chantal Colleu-Dumond, Jardin Contemporain Mode d'Emploi (2012) (Chinese translation: Su Weiren, "The Wonderland of Contemporary Gardens", Origin Press)
+Chantal Colleu-Dumond, Jardin Contemporain Mode d'Emploi (2012) (Chinese translation: Su Weiren, "The Wonderland of Contemporary Gardens", Yuantou Publishing House)

 Spiro Kostof, City Shaped: Urban Patterns and Meanings Through History (1993).
-(Chinese Translation: Shan Hao, "The Formation of Cities", China Construction Industry Press)
+(Chinese translation: Yun Hao, "The Formation of the City", China Construction Industry Press)

-Richard Sennett, Flesh and Stone: The Body and the City in Western Civilization (1994) (Chinese translation: Huang Yuwen, "Flesh and Stone: The Human Body and the City in Western Civilization", Wheatfield Press)
+Richard Sennett, Flesh and Stone: The Body and the City in Western Civilization (1994) (Chinese translation: Huang Yuwen, "Flesh and Stone: Human Body and City in Western Civilization", Maitian Press)

 Elizabeth Barlow Rogers, Landscape Design: A Cultural and Architectural History (2001).